googleforgames/agones/docs/installing_agones.md

 kubectl apply -f https://raw.githubusercontent.com/googlecloudplatform/agones/release-0.1/install.yaml
 ```

+> Note: Installing Agones with the `intall.yaml` will setup the TLS certificates stored in this repository for securing
+> kubernetes webhooks communication.
+If you want to generates new certificates or use your own,
+> we recommend using the helm installation.

 ## Install using Helm

 Also, we can install Agones using [Helm][helm] package manager.
 If you want more details and configuration